Nlcke/nonhub/README.md

 When received message mode index is higher than this value received message will be treated as error message.
 #### maxRetries
 When `settings.json/maxConnections` is too high and server overloaded by requests a client cannot always send a message.
 In this case client caches last unsent message and automatically tries to send it again increasing `retries` counter after each failure.
 When `retries` exceeds `maxRetries` the client disconnects with __timeout__ error.
+#### maxUDPPackets
+This key defines the number of UDP packets your client will be able to receive per each `client.receive()` call.
+Since each client sends same number of packets per second you can set this key to the maximum size of the 'game room' i.e. maximum number of players in the broadcasting group.
+This must be an integer number higher than 0 (otherwise UDP receiving will be disabled).
 #### modeErrors
 Table with error descriptions for each mode.
 They will be passed to `onError` callbacks as first argument.
 #### modeIndexes